 A cash-out refinance is another option if you don’t qualify for a home equity loan.
 This approach involves replacing your current mortgage with a new loan in a larger amount.
 The lender provides you with a lump sum payment that represents the difference in value between the old and new loans.
 Lenders have more leeway in underwriting a refinance because it isn’t a second mortgage.
 Thus, the interest rates on refinances generally are lower than those for home equity loans.
 However, closing costs on refinances are likely to be higher because the lender is underwriting a brand new loan.
 For more information explore EasyKnock’s faqs.

-Obtaining a home equity loan will be difficult but not impossible provided you have a low debt-to-income ratio, substantial equity in your home, and an income that will allow you to make the additional loan payments.
+Using home equity with a low credit score will be difficult but not impossible provided you have a low debt-to-income ratio, substantial equity in your home, and an income that will allow you to make the additional loan payments.
+Talk to a financial advisor today to see if a home equity loan will work for you.

 If you’re interested to know how to get home improvement loans with bad credit scores or loans that don’t require any credit score, don’t hesitate to connect with us today!